 “Black land loss was caused by normal market forces — urbanization, industrialization, and the natural decline of small farming.
 It had nothing to do with discrimination.”

 Three data points destroy this argument.
-First: Pigford v.
-Glickman proved systematic USDA discrimination in federal court — this is not allegation, it is adjudicated fact (D.D.C.
+First — Pigford v.
+Glickman proved systematic USDA discrimination in federal court.
+This is not allegation.
+It is adjudicated fact (D.D.C.
 1999).
-Second: White small farmers experienced land consolidation, but not a 90% wipeout — from 1920 to 2022, white farm ownership declined, but Black farm ownership declined at more than three times the rate (USDA Census of Agriculture, historical comparison).
-Third: The Emergency Land Fund documented that heir property mechanisms and tax sales — not market competition — were the primary vectors of involuntary Black land loss, stripping 500,000 acres per year by the 1970s (Browne, 1972).
+Second — white small farmers experienced land consolidation, but not a 90% wipeout.
+From 1920 to 2022, white farm ownership declined, but Black farm ownership declined at more than three times the rate (USDA Census of Agriculture, historical comparison).
+Third — the Emergency Land Fund documented that heir property mechanisms and tax sales — not market competition — were the primary vectors of involuntary Black land loss, stripping 500,000 acres per year by the 1970s (Browne, 1972).
 Market forces do not deny loans based on the color of the applicant’s skin.
 The USDA did.

-The Puzzle and the Solution
+Try 10 Free Bio Age Questions →The Puzzle and the Solution

 How did Black Americans build 16 million acres of farmland from nothing after Emancipation — only to lose 90% of it while the federal agency created to help farmers was administering the dispossession?